jthieffry/asaca-notes/EC2 Basics.md

 * Object storage: flat structure of kv pair, with v being any objects.
 Not mountable, not bootable.
 Ex S3.
 * Storage performance:
     - IO (block) size: size of a block used by the storage / process. ("size of the wheels") Ex.
 4kB
     - IOPS: number of IO operations per second ("revolution per min").
 Ex.
-100 IOPS
+100 IOPS.
+Less informative, usually only shows the potential performance.
     - Throughput: data operated per second ("speed") Ex.
-400KB/s
+400KB/s.
+Usually provides concrete information about data bandwidth.
-    - "Generally": IO * IOPS = Throughput
+    - "Generally": IO * IOPS = Throughput (If operations act on sequential blocks.
+If random, it's more difficult)
 * Performance is not only limited by the capability of the disk.
 Everything from the application to the disk, including OS, network, etc. play a role.

 ## EBS Service Architecture